Dobiasd/EditGym/README.md

 ---

 todo:
-finished: coach asks of next, one more set, highscore button to next exercise (ctrl+n) mit pfeil davor button to previous exercise (ctrl+p) mit pfeil dahinter arrows mit ascii game.elm imports exercises.elm and can generate prev and next
+finished: Coach: "Your score: 42.1s, 23 key moves.
+You can go on to the next exercise (ctrl+n), try to improve (ctrl+r) or register your result to the highscore list (ctrl+h)."
+stars: display when finished, in exercise header and in exercise list save stars with web storage http://stackoverflow.com/

-time and keystrokes gleichzeitig messen, dann beim eintragen in die highscore auswaehlen lassen highscore position regarding last 100 users of this exercise anzeigen highscore-dialog am Ende automatisch über das game einblenden highscore sorting: if criterion 1 is equal then crit 2, wenn auch egal dann timestamp, wenn das equal dann name.
+beim highscore-eintrag auswaehlen lassen ob time, keys oder beides highscore position regarding last 100 users of this exercise anzeigen highscore-dialog am Ende automatisch über das game einblenden highscore sorting: if criterion 1 is equal then crit 2, wenn auch egal dann timestamp, wenn das equal dann name.
 Kombination aus allem unique in der DB.